-Parent-Teacher Conferences are scheduled at the first midterm period, but parents are urged to communicate with the faculty member at any time if you have any questions or concerns regarding student schoolwork.
-Please make an appointment with the faculty member through the school office or through their TCS email.
+Parent-Conferences are scheduled at the first midterm period, but parents are urged to communicate with faculty at any time if you have any questions or concerns regarding student schoolwork.
+Please make an appointment with faculty through the school office or through the faculty member's TCS email.
 Parents who come to the school during normal school hours for any reason are asked to go to the school office first for a visitor's badge before going to the classroom.

-Lunches, homework, books, and other items are to be left in the school office to be delivered to your student.
+Lunches, homework, books, and other items are to be left at the school office to be delivered to your student.

 The administration welcomes any suggestions that you might have to offer.
-There will be situations over a year where there may be misunderstandings or areas of concern.
-We are a Christian institution with a great desire to improve our program and service for Jesus Christ; therefore, according to biblical principles, we ask that you bring your problems to the faculty member first and then to the administration when necessary.
+Over the year, there may be misunderstandings or areas of concern.
+We are a Christian institution with a great desire to improve our program and service for Jesus Christ; therefore, according to biblical principles, we ask that you bring your problems to faculty first and then to the administration when necessary.
 Problems can be resolved satisfactorily if they are brought to the attention of the proper authority and worked through together.